How to use the GROW model to teach English online

 – I want to visit New York one day!
 That’s my dream.
 To go to New York.
 But I am afraid that I will not understand the Americans, you know… I have to speak like a native to understand them.

-– So what would you like to focus on first, on speaking or on understanding?
+– So what do you want to focus on first, on speaking or on understanding?

 – Speaking of course.
 I need to learn more words.